Programs Involving ChildrenPS-01

 - External organizations using Indiana University facilities for programs that include children.

-The following provision applies to all faculty and academic staff, staff, students and volunteers.
+Notification: [The following provision applies to all faculty and academic staff, staff, students and volunteers]

-Indiana state law requires any person who has reason to believe that a child is a victim of child abuse or neglect has an affirmative duty to make an oral report to Child Protective Services (CPS) 1-800-800-5556 or to their local law enforcement or to the IU Police department.
+Indiana state law requires any person who has reason to believe that a child is a victim of child abuse or neglect has an affirmative duty to make an oral report to the Department of Child Services (DCS) 1-800-800-5556 and/or to the Indiana University Police Department or local law enforcement.
 Failure to report may result in criminal charges.

-In addition to notifying CPS and/or local law enforcement, state law and the university also require that faculty, staff, students, volunteers, and other university personnel report any suspected abuse or neglect of minors on Indiana University property or as part of an Indiana University program, to the IU Superintendent of Public Safety.
+In addition to notifying DCS and/or local law enforcement, state law and the university also require that faculty, staff, students, volunteers, and other university personnel report any suspected abuse or neglect of minors on Indiana University property or as part of an Indiana University program, to the IU Superintendent of Public Safety.

-Indiana University law enforcement and the Superintendent of Public Safety have the obligation to report any suspected abuse or neglect to CPS, which will conduct an investigation.
+Indiana University law enforcement and the Superintendent of Public Safety have the obligation to report any suspected abuse or neglect to DCS, which will conduct an investigation.

-A program may not allow the participation in the program of any academic, faculty, staff, hourly employee, student, volunteer or other personnel whose criminal background check and/or sex offender registry check includes a record of sexually based offenses or crimes against children.
-If criminal background checks include a record of other offenses, programs should consult the appropriate office (campus Human Resources office, academic affairs, or the University Superintendent of Public Safety) to determine if those offenses should preclude participation.
+A program will not allow the participation in the program of any university employee, student, volunteer or other individual whose criminal background check and/or sex offender registry check includes sexually based crimes or crimes against children.

 Programs or individuals for whom complete background checks are infeasible (for example, host families in foreign countries) must perform checks to the fullest extent feasible and adopt other measures to prevent child abuse and facilitate the reporting of abuse.

-Programs that are discrete, occasional events for which a large number of volunteers are essential, may elect to adopt measures and safeguards instead of background checks for the one-time volunteers (for example, Science Olympiads, children’s reading/activity days).
-The measures adopted must include:
+Large, Occasional Events: Programs that are occasional events for which a large number of volunteers are essential, may request to adopt measures and safeguards other than background checks for the one-time volunteers (for example: Science Olympiad, children’s reading/activity days, swim meets, etc.).
+Programs wishing to adopt alternative measures must make their request and obtain the approval of the Office of Public Safety through their online program registration.
+The measures adopted must at a minimum include: